 Hi and welcome to Susilo Lab!

 We have two ongoing research programs.
 One program is a study of developmental prosopagnosia – a lifelong impairment of face recognition despite otherwise normal vision.
 We test large samples of participants to map out what exactly people with developmental prosopagnosia have troubles with (for example some prosopagnosics have problems only recognising faces, while others also show deficits with objects).
-We also examine what cognitive and brain processes are impaired, and how we might eventually be able to rehabilitate them.
+We also examine what cognitive and brain processes are disrupted, and how we might eventually be able to improve them.
 The other program is a study of split-second face processing, like when you gaze quickly to a face around you and identify its owner without much effort.
 We know little about face processing at this rapid timescale, so we hope to learn interesting insights about how to brain gives rise to this amazing skill that we use all the time without realising it.

 If you want to know who we are, see people.

 If you want to sample our research, browse papers.

 If you’re curious about face blindness, read this blurb on prosopagnosia.

 If you want to join our lab, please get in touch.
 We’d like to hear from motivated students at all levels.
 We’ve had a mix of people working in the lab including MSc students, CBNS placement students, SCIE306 students, summer scholars, research volunteers, and student interns.